aaryamanmehta/ELeNA/README.md

 A/B (Split) Testing: During our beta phase, we will be collecting feedback on various versions of our UI using A/B testing.
 Some cases we used A/B test for were: sliding scale elevation input vs multiple choice display layout changes (i.e. full screen vs multiple displays) - decided on having a collapsable sidebar

+## Contributors

+According to the CS520 project requirements, our usernames as they pertain to our real names are:

+@AvadRaul20 - Rahul A
+@Aryan-Dang - Aryan D
+@vivjamba - Vivien J
+@aaryamanmehta - Aaryaman M